Anekka29/TeamA_Enterprise-Learning-Platform/README.md

 > **Learn • Connect • Grow**

-SkillSphere Nexus is a modern full-stack Learning Management System (LMS) developed as part of the **Infosys Virtual Internship**.
+Enterprise Learning Platform is a modern full-stack Learning Management System (LMS) developed as part of the **Infosys Virtual Internship**.

 The platform provides separate dashboards for **Students, Mentors, and Administrators** with secure authentication, role-based authorization, and a modern responsive interface.